 Your pal is always telling you horror stories of fake sausages that taste like something a showbiz dietitian would force on Beethoven the St Bernard in the midst of a comeback.
 Take them to Mr. Bao in Peckham, where the shiitake mushroom bao is not only the best thing on the menu, but the kind of fluffy, teriyaki-packed bun we’ll travel across London for.
 On top of serving an excellent veggie bao, this proper little charmer of a restaurant has rustic wooden tables, holiday-feel tiling, and everything from fried chicken with miso mayo to plum wine negronis on the menu.
 It’s an especially good shout if you’re rolling with someone who’s vegan as they’ve got a whole separate menu available.

 Much like Billie Eilish’s career and the return of scrunchies, Padella’s popularity really shows no sign of slowing down.
 But it’s with good reason that you’ll pretty much always find a long queue outside of this London Bridge spot.
-Their handmade pasta is top notch and conveniently two of the best pastas here are the 8-hour beef shin ragu pappardelle and the meat-free ricotta and sage butter ravioli.
+Their handmade pasta is top notch and, conveniently, two of the best ones here are the eight-hour beef shin ragu pappardelle and the meat-free ricotta and sage butter ravioli.
 There’s also a top-notch almond tart and plenty of vegetarian starters to choose from, just be sure to let them know that you won’t be wanting any parmesan on your pasta.

 Look, we’ll be honest.
 It’s pretty hard to do proper fine dining in London without having to Google ‘sea buckthorn?’ and ‘breeds of British pigeon’ to be sure booking that special occasion spot won’t end in tears for your beloved vegetarian.
-But Mere in Fitzrovia is different, because, as well as their classic £77 tasting menu, they also have a £68 vegetarian tasting menu - ding, ding, ding, yes it’s also cheaper.
-Not only do their sommeliers seriously know their wine, they can do equally magical things to an aubergine to a great cut of Herdwick lamb and the setting is quiet but perfect for a grown-up anniversary or dinner with your parents.
+But Mere in Fitzrovia is different, because as well as their classic £77 tasting menu, they also have a £68 vegetarian tasting menu (ding, ding, ding-- yes it’s also cheaper) and the chefs can do equally magical things to an aubergine and a great cut of Herdwick lamb.
+The setting is quiet but perfect for a grown-up anniversary or dinner with your parents.

 Dalston is a pretty useful area when it comes to restaurants that will please all hungry people.
-There are a tonne of brilliant Turkish options, a few Ethiopian spots and there’s also Oren - a Greek and Israeli-influenced small plates restaurants doing all manner of delicious vegetables, fish, and meat straight from its charcoal grill.
+There are a tonne of brilliant Turkish options, a few Ethiopian spots, and there’s also Oren, a Greek and Israeli-influenced small plates restaurant doing all manner of delicious vegetables, fish, and meat straight from its charcoal grill.
 Be it an understated tomato salad, marinated artichokes with oregano and top notch olive oil, or a velvety hummus - this place does the simple things very well.
 Come on a date.
 Come with friends.
 Come and order the grilled sweetbreads, if you’re allowed to.

 You’re totally fine living meat-free to support your partner.
 Sure, sometimes you secretly run down to your local chicken shop at 2am like a Colonel-possessed-werewolf, but mostly you’re, you know, absolutely fine.
 But when you’re not, there’s Master Wei.
 Our favourite dish at this casual Xi’anese spot in Bloomsbury is the traditional cold liangpi noodles that come packed full of soft tofu and are covered in a chilli oil that we’re addicted to in a very not-casual way.
 But if that craving for some meat hits, get involved in their spicy beef biang biang noodles.
 Either way, you’re set for an excellent and totally affordable meal for two.